Saturday, August 31, 2019

 The warehouse manager, yep, that’s me, takes delivery from the Fed-Ex or DHL driver then humps the thirty-five-pound boxes of books up our spiral staircase, sets up the displays at artist fairs or book signings, and delivers copies to retailers and or guest houses on the island.
 The warehouse staff – me again – also ensures there is sufficient stock on hand to cover island sales.

-2016 when the Artist Fair was vibrant
+2016 the Artist Fair on Isla

 As an Indie author (Independent) I rely heavily on the kindness of friends.
 I have a gang of volunteer editors and proofreaders who do a fantastic job of catching my mistakes.
 Carmen Amato, a very successful author of the Detective Emilia Cruz series re-designed my first two covers.
 My friend Diego Medina has created the last three book covers.
-I have a group local friends who willingly shares stories about growing up on the island.
+I have a group of local friends who willingly share stories about growing up on the island.
 They are the folks who help make my stories authentic.

 Sparky and I are still working on the rich and famous thing.
 As it stands, Sparky enjoys a small steak on Saturdays and I treat myself to a favourite bottle of red vino.
 He’s famous, I’m his lesser-known servant, and we’re definitely not rich.